darlenewagner/DataViz_For_Fastq/README.md

 # DataViz_For_Fastq
-A showcase of functions using Biopython and FastqGeneralIterator for teaching Big Data parsing for NGS
+A showcase of functions using Biopython, FastqGeneralIterator, pandas, and matplotlib for teaching Big Data parsing for NGS

+### After GIT download:
+`cd DataViz_For_Fastq`